uraimo/Awesome-Swift-Playgrounds/README.md

 * [Lindenmayer Systems](https://github.com/henrinormak/lindenmayer) - A Swift playground exploring Lindemayer systems.
 * [Swift Natural Numbers](https://github.com/jakebromberg/Swift-Natural-Numbers) - A playground for implementing the natural numbers and more concepts in number theory.
-* [Numsw](https://github.com/sonsongithub/numsw) - A swift playground book that mimics some of the features of numpy and jupyter notebook. 📱
-* [Geometry with Swift](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - Learn the basics of geometry and Swift. 📱
 * [Polydoxical](https://github.com/kirkbyo/Polydoxical) - Interactive playground to experiment with roulettes and polygons.
 * [Abstract Algebra](https://github.com/taketo1024/SwiftyAlgebra) - Abstract algebra concepts implemented in Swift.
 * [Swift Accelerate](https://github.com/haginile/SwiftAccelerate) - Using the Accelerate framework and Swift for Linear Algebra. ⏳